CIRUS-LAB/Btech-Resources/CONTRIBUTING.md

 To get an overview of the project, read the README.
 Here are some resources to help you get started with open source contributions:

 ### How?
+- Fork this repo
-- Create a folder with your File name
+- Create a folder with your File name ( In the Frk)
 - Create a .md file for your file.
 - Add a brief description and Contributors list.
 - Template :